taliajs/php2650project/index.md

 beliefs influence posterior probabilities, also known as Bayes theorem
 \[2\].

+A saying that is often used to describe Bayesian is “it’s foolish to believe something with 100% probability”.
+A well known example of this is swans.
+For the longest time, people used to think there were only white swans (that all swans were white).
+But, that statement was proven wrong when it was discovered that black swans exist.

+The idea of Bayesian inference is to take into account everything.
+This means to have probabilities, no matter how small, on all possibilities (all possible outcomes), so we can update our prior belief/knowledge when new information is obtained.
+In the context of a model, leaving everything with probability allows the model to take into account future information and update it, rather than making a new model.

 ## Bayesian Neural Networks (BNNs)

 Bayesian inference allows us to learn a probability distribution over